 National Introductory Mediation Course

 We offer the ADR Institute of Canada 40-hour National Introductory Mediation Training Course once per year in the Spring, alternating between Saskatoon and Regina.
+The next planned delivery will be in Spring 2022 in person in Saskatoon.

 This is a comprehensive, 40 hour program which aims to prepare learners to effectively facilitate the Understanding-Based Approach to resolving disputes.